 RSA Insurance Novices’ Chase – Champ

-10 horses lined up in the RSA, the pre-race favourite was shared between Allaho and Minella Indo both at 3/1.
+10 horses lined up in the RSA Chase.
+The pre-race favourite was shared between Allaho and Minella Indo both at 3/1.
 This was a long race at just over 3 miles.

 With three fences to go Allaho and Minella Indo started to pull away.
 On the home straight it looked like it was two-horse race until Champ came from nowhere.
 He found an extra gear and came through the middle of the front pair to win in dramatic style.